Assistant Professor of Health and Human Performance - Health and Physical Education

-Concordia University, Nebraska is seeking applicants for the position of Assistant Professor of Health and Human Performance.
+Concordia University, Nebraska is seeking applicants for the position of Assistant Professor of Health and Human Performance beginning August 2014.

-- Commitment to and evidence of excellence in health and physical education classroom teaching at the K-12 level preferred.
+- Commitment to and evidence of excellence in classroom teaching.

 - Commitment to the mission of Lutheran Higher Education and Concordia University, Nebraska.